stratoskar/Path_Based_Traffic_Flow_Prediction/README.md

 - **Objective:** We are trying to predict the forthcoming traffic flow volume for specific routes within San Francisco, California, leveraging insights gleaned from historical data.
 - **Methodology:** We perform time series forecasting using machine and deep learning models.
 We use the Strict Path Queries paper to measure traffic flow in each path accurately.
-- **Data:** The process to generate the final dataset is described in the code files inside the Python_Code folder.
-The files have increment numbers that define the order of their execution.
+- **Data:** We use traffic flow data of Yellow Taxis that are moving within the city or San Francisco, California.
+We use this original dataset to generate the final time series data.
+We enrich the final dataset with weather data.
+This entire process is described in the notebook files inside the Python_Code folder.
+Notebooks have increment numbers that define the order of their execution.
-- **Number of Paths:** A total of 1000 paths (routes) are employed for conducting forecasts.
+- **Number of Paths:** A total of 1000 paths (routes) are used for conducting forecasts.

 ## Dependencies